in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed-Videos.md

 ===
 ####Step 5: Include a Sponsored Content Indicator####
 Ensure that your ad placement includes some text (and an optional image) indicating that the content is paid/sponsored by the advertiser.
-A simple example of this can be seen in the provided demo application.<br><br>
+A simple example of this can be seen in the provided demo application.

 ===
 ####Step 6: Insert Ad Unit Into Your Layout####
-When you have completed the construction of your ad unit, add it to your layout and it will begin playback once it is rendered on screen.
+When you have completed the construction of your ad unit, add it to your layout and it will begin playback once it is rendered on screen.<br><br>

 **Note:** this is a minimal example, please make note of the [[API Details]] and the demo project included in the distribution for more advanced usage.